Bayesian Mixed Multidimensional Scaling for Auditory Processing

-Current MDS approaches are, however, often used as mere visualization tools.
-For instance, the approaches developed in \cite{torgerson1952multidimensional,torgerson1958theory,carroll1970analysis} do not allow principled comparisons of the unobserved features between different populations (e.g., native vs.\ non-native listeners).
-Furthermore, it is not straightforward to infer the number of latent features or to quantify the uncertainty using these methods.
+Current metric MDS approaches in neuroscience are, however, often used as mere visualization tools.
+Indeed, joint modeling and uncertainty quantification across groups (e.g., native vs.\ non-native listeners) are not addressed by the existing methods.
+Furthermore, most methods do not natively support inference on the number of latent features.